-According to the most recent Institute of Education Sciences (IES) report (July 2012), the State of Vermont is home to 24 Title IV degree-granting institutions.
+The State of Vermont is home to 24 Title IV degree-granting institutions.
 The Green Mountain State is one of 20 states with less than 50 colleges.
-While Vermont’s collection of colleges is among the smallest in the U.S., the state is big on quality when it comes to education.
-This is why all of the state’s 24 listed schools are Title IV, and many have received high marks with organizations such as Princeton Review, U.S. News & World Report, and Forbes.
+While Vermont’s collection of colleges is among the smallest in the U.S., they are big on quality, convenience, and flexibility.
+These are just a few of the reasons many of these schools rank high among organizations such as Princeton Review, U.S. News & World Report, and Forbes.

-The U.S. Department of Education doesn’t make it easy to obtain Title IV status.
-To become a Title IV school, the institution must meet five requirements established by the Department.
-The school must (1) sign a participation agreement with the Department, (2) grant an associate's degree or higher, (3) offer a program of at least 300 clock hours in length, (4) be in business for at least 2 years, and (5) have accreditation recognized by the U.S. Department of Education.
+To become a Title IV school, the institution must meet five requirements established by the U.S. Department of Education.
+The school must (1) sign a participation agreement with the Department, (2) grant an associate's degree or higher, (3) offer a program of at least 300 clock hours in length, (4) be in business for at least two years, and (5) have accreditation recognized by the Department.